 As a result, 17 new trees have been planted since the new year.

-There will be similar conservation tasks coming up, and if this appeals to you and you have a few hours to spare, please email: StauntonHLF@hants.gov.uk.
+There will be similar conservation tasks coming up.
+If this appeals to you and you have a few hours to spare, email StauntonHLF@hants.gov.uk.